5leepy/qr-code-component-main/README.md

 - https://www.joshwcomeau.com/css/custom-css-reset/ - This helped me to reset my css.
 I really liked this pattern and will use it going forward.
 - https://css-tricks.com/snippets/css/complete-guide-grid/ - This is an amazing article which helped me finally understand CSS Grid.
 I'd recommend it to anyone still learning this concept.
-- https://www.youtube.com/watch?v=jfMHA8SqUL4&t=6s&ab_channel=CoderCoder - This Helpd me to understand css and scss
+- https://www.youtube.com/watch?v=jfMHA8SqUL4&t=6s&ab_channel=CoderCoder - This Helped me to understand css and scss

 ## Author